augustss/MicroHs/README.md

 with parsing taking 91ms and typecheck&desugar taking 193ms.

 With the `-C` flag the compiler writes out its internal cache of compiled modules to the file `.mhscache` at the end of compilation.
-And a startup it reads this file if it exists, and then validates the contents by an MD5 checksum for all the files in the cache.
+At startup it reads this file if it exists, and then validates the contents by an MD5 checksum for all the files in the cache.
 This can make compilation much faster since the compiler will not parse and typecheck a module if it is in the cache.